asmidazulkifli/DataCleaningPractice/README.md

-# SQL-Practice
+### SQL-Practice
-Compilation of data cleaning practice in SQL
+This file is a compilation of my data cleaning practice in MSSQL and MySQL

 #### Link for dataset:
 ##### 1. Shark Attacks - https://www.kaggle.com/datasets/teajay/global-shark-attacks